10 best garden forks to spruce up your soil

 Cons

-• Handle is a little rough
+• Some reviewers say the handle is a little rough

-Best garden fork for durability
+Best garden fork for light work

-This Kent and Stowe 70100006 Stainless Steel Digging Fork is made of stainless steel and hard ash wood, meaning it's going to last a long time.
-It's also lightweight; in fact, it's 40 per cent lighter than the regular garden forks, so you can have accessible gardening no matter who you are.
+This Kent and Stowe 70100006 Stainless Steel Digging Fork is for designed for cultivation, soil turning, aerating, and breaking up soil.
+It's made of stainless steel and hard ash wood, meaning it's going to last a long time.

 Pros

-• High-quality digging fork
+• High-quality digging fork from a trusted brand

 • FSC-approved ash wood handle